vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 > [!VIDEO https://www.youtube.com/embed/rKURT32faJk]

-### Problems solved with High Performance Computing
+### HPC industries and workloads

-Many industries :
+Many industries use HPC to solve some of their most difficult problems.
+These include things like:

-- Genomic modeling
+- Genomics
-- Oil & Gas
+- Oil & Gas Simulations
 - Finance
 - Semiconductor Design
 - Engineering